PhantomChain/docs/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Second-passphrase-create](./assets/how-to-use-the-desktop-wallet/Second-passphrase-create.png)

 6. The next window will provide transaction details.
-To add the second passphrase select "SEND 5 ZINC NOW".
+To add the second passphrase select "SEND 5 XPH NOW".

 7. Your second passphrase has been added to your wallet.